 We have operated in China for more than 25 years.
 In that time, we have established A. O. Smith brand recognition in the residential and commercial markets.
 The Chinese water heater market is predominantly comprised of electric wall-hung, gas tankless, combi-boiler, heat pump and solar water heaters.
-We believe we are one of the leading suppliers of water heaters to the residential market in China in dollar terms.
-We manufacture and market water treatment products, primarily residential reverse osmosis products.
-We also manufacture and market air purification products as well as design and market range hoods and cooktops in China.
+We believe we are one of the leading suppliers of water heaters and reverse osmosis water treatment products to the residential market in China in dollar terms.
+We manufacture and market residential water treatment products, primarily incorporating reverse osmosis technology, and commercial water treatment products.
+We also design and market range hoods and cooktops in China.

-We sell our products in over 13,000 points of sale in China, approximately 6,400 are retail outlets in tier one and tier two cities of which over 2,000 exclusively sell our products.
+We sell our products in approximately 13,000 points of sale in China, approximately 5,800 are retail outlets in tier one and tier two cities of which over 2,000 exclusively sell our products.
 We also sell our products through e-commerce channels.